Gravitational Atoms from Topological Stars: Introduction

 \subsubsection{TS-specific results}

-\paragraph{\textbf{TS and mixed modes:}} for probes with no KK momentum (yet possibly charged), the gravitational potential of TSs for bound modes can yield either one or two classically allowed regions where modes can localize.
-This leads to a precise classification of bound states in TS modes, cloud modes, or mixed modes.
-The former two enjoy a single classically allowed region, with TS modes localized within the ISCO while cloud modes are located outside of it.
-Mixed modes feel two classically allowed regions separated by a centrifugal barrier.
+\paragraph{\textbf{TS and mixed modes:}} for probes with no KK momentum (yet possibly charged), the gravitational potential of TSs for bound modes can yield either one or two classically allowed regions where modes can be localized.
+This leads to a classification of bound states in TS modes, cloud modes, or mixed modes.
+The former two have a single classically allowed region, with TS modes localized within the ISCO while cloud modes are located outside of it.
+Mixed modes have two classically allowed regions separated by a centrifugal barrier.
 In the limit $\mu r_{b}\gg1$, the cloud modes are dictated by the behavior of stable circular geodesics, as discussed above.
-The addition of KK momentum enriches the mode structure, since it introduces additional potential barriers, as discussed next.
+The addition of KK momentum enriches the mode structure by introducing additional potential barriers, as discussed next.

 \paragraph{\textbf{KK ionization and potential barriers:}} normal modes of TSs can carry KK momentum, $k=p/R_{y}$, where $p$ is an integer and $R_{y}$ the radius of the extra dimension.
 Far from the star, this yields the usual tower of mass corrections to the mode.
 Closer to the star, though, KK momentum results in a potential barrier that prevents the mode from reaching the star's center.
 In fact, for large enough momentum modes cannot remain bound to the star and are radiated to infinity.
-Precisely, we find that a KK mode can be bound only if (taking $p>0$ without loss of generality)
+More precisely, we find that a KK mode can be bound only if (taking $p>0$ without loss of generality)

 where $\lambda=1/\mu$ is the field's Compton wavelength.
 Modes with $p\geq p_{\star}$ are necessarily radiated to infinity, so $p_{\star}$ defines the KK ionization threshold.
-Assuming that \eqref{eq:KKion} holds, we find that, similarly to the zero-KK case, in the regime $\mu r_{b}\ll1$ the spectrum becomes hydrogenic,
+Assuming that Eq.~\eqref{eq:KKion} holds, we find that, similarly to the zero-KK case, in the regime $\mu r_{b}\ll1$ the spectrum becomes hydrogenic,

 where $n_{\text{H}}=1,2,...$ and $n_{\text{H}}>\ell$.